Ian has been involved in the figure skating world for almost a decade as a parent to a USFSA gold medalist and as a volunteer at events.

-The highest level Moves test a skater can pass is Senior Moves.
-It's a huge accomplishment which takes years of dedication, practice, and effort.
+The highest level moves test a skater can pass is senior moves.
+It's a huge accomplishment that takes years of dedication, practice, and effort.
 The USFSA also uses the title Gold Medalist, and you might see skaters at your rink wearing a special "Gold Medalist" jacket.

 According to the USFSA, only about 1000 skaters pass the senior moves test every year.
 If a skater passes this very hard test at a test session where your child is skating, expect to see a lot of congratulatory hugs!

 It may seem a lofty dream, but everyone who reaches that goal started at the very same place—testing pre-preliminary.
 Good luck to your skater, and leave a comment here when he or she gets their very own gold medalist jacket!